 - Lower Back Pain: A misaligned foot leads to a misaligned spine.
 The kinetic chain from your feet upward can be disrupted without adequate support, contributing to chronic lower back discomfort [3].

-What Are the Best Arch Support Insoles for People Who Stand All Day?
+5 Best Arch Support Insoles for People Who Stand All Day?

 We analyzed medical studies, user reviews, and clinical trials to shortlist the top five arch support insoles that meet the needs of working adults, elderly individuals, and active young people.
 These recommendations consider arch support, durability, material, and scientific backing.